 Of course, I wouldn’t be bringing this up if it wasn’t relevant in the case of the pub pictured.
 And given that The Bohemian is situated on Doyle’s Corner it seems an apt subject.
 Doyle’s Corner has an interesting history of which this particular pub is a part of.
 Back around the turn of the century, the intersection of The North Circular and The Phibsborough Road was known as Dunphy’s Corner.
 Now, this is where it starts to get a bit confusing because the word Doyle is about to be bandied about as much as it might do in a series or two of Father Ted.

 The name Dunphy’s Corner was derived from another public house which sits directly across the road from The Bohemian – now named Doyle’s Corner, formerly named Doyle’s.
 The pub that provided this named was owned by a man named Thomas Dunphy who presided over it from the mid-1800s up to around the 1890s.
 The name Dunphy’s Corner must have been widely used by Dubliners because it’s well represented in song, literature and lore.
 It gets a mention in Peadar Kearney’s anti-enlistment Ballad about the recruiting sergeant William Bailey (Lankum do a great version), who is said to have stood on the corner in the process of his enlisting.
 And Peadar might have been working on a subliminal as well as a perceptible level here because ‘going round Dunphy’s Corner‘, as it would have been put, was seemingly an idiom used to describe those who had gone to the great beyond, given its nodal point on the route taken by hearses on their way to Glasnevin.
-Poor Dignam went the very same way in that book I’ve been mentioning too frequently in my posts this year.
+Those familiar with the first half of Ulysses, might remember that Poor Dignam went the very same way along that route in the earlier stages of the book.

 So in the mid-1890s or so along came John Doyle.
 And John Doyle fancied he might usurp Dunphy and in setting about doing this, he acquired both number 160 and number 66 Phibsborough Road and placed within each of them a public house which bore his name.
 It was a trick the evidently worked because, as I’m sure you will know, the corner is still referred to as Doyle’s.
 Seemingly someone by the name of Murphy – proprietor of the nearby Botanic House – took ownership of The Bohemian in the 1970s and figured he could usurp Doyle by erecting signs which read ‘Murphy’s Corner’.
 But the inhabitants of Phibsborough and Dubliners alike never took to it.
 So it remains – Doyle’s Corner.